-Agile software development is far better than traditional waterfall ideology because it focuses on an end product, not methodology.
+The agile process for software development is far better than the traditional waterfall ideology because it focuses on an end product, not methodology.
 In simple terms, it helps your custom software development company create better software by focusing on these four things:

 - Individuals and interactions over process and tools